Cherreads

 It's different from the inside, Will thought.
 The books never mentioned the smell.

-Khan processed this for four steps and elected not to pursue it further.
+Will took four steps.
+Khan elected not to pursue it further.

 You are learning, Khan said.

 They walked.
 After a minute, Will asked the question the coyote fight had finally shaken loose.
-He'd been carrying it since the corridor — since the bloodline unlocked and the voice arrived and the universe apparently decided he was the right person for all of this.
-But it had taken making his first real choice — not surviving, but deciding — to make the question feel worth asking out loud.
+He had been carrying it since the corridor.
+He had held onto it since the bloodline unlocked and the voice arrived.
+It had taken making his first real choice to make the question feel worth asking out loud.

-The Watcher of Enoch, Khan corrected, the ancient title carrying an impossible weight through the synaptic bridge.
+The Watcher of Enoch, Khan corrected.
+The ancient title carried absolute, terrifying authority through the synaptic bridge.
 And I did not choose you, boy.
 I chose the sacrifice.
 You simply happened to be attached to it.

 Will walked in silence for a moment, letting the sheer absurdity of the situation wash over him.